+GMW has:
-GMW's water use compliance strategies will be risk-based to make sure that resources are used efficiently, focussing more on areas where there are the greatest compliance risks

-GMW has a range of available compliance and enforcement tools.
+- 1. a zero-tolerance approach to unauthorised take - 2. a risk-based compliance strategy to ensure that resources are used efficiently, focusing more on areas where there are the greatest compliance risks - 3. a range of available compliance and enforcement tools.
 Use of these tools will be responsive and appropriate to the level of non-compliance and the risk associated with the non-compliance.
-GMW is committed to:

-- a clear and logical escalation pathway in response to detected breaches, from warnings through to when prosecutions will be pursued - an emphasis on engagement, education and awareness raising - work in good faith with all parties and use our enforcement powers only when needed
+GMW is committed to: - a) a clear and logical escalation pathway in response to detected breaches, from warnings through to when prosecutions will be pursued - b) an emphasis on engagement, education and awareness raising - c) ensuring customers are compliant with their obligations, and where found to be non-compliant, undertake the necessary steps to enforce compliance and mitigate the risk that non-compliance creates.

-GMW will be transparent about its water use compliance strategies, protocols and compliance and enforcement activities.
+GMW will be transparent about its compliance and enforcement strategy activities.